+918800445497

 The ability of a business to pay down short-term loans is assessed with the use of liquidity ratios.

-• Quick Ratio (Acid Test Ratio): A more attentive approach that does not comprise inventory, which can take longer to convert into cash.
-It signifies that the business can pay its debts without depending on inventory sales.(Current Assets - Inventory) / Current Liabilities is the formula in use.
+• Quick Ratio (Acid Test Ratio): A more attentive approach that does not include inventory, which can take longer to convert into cash.
+It signifies that the business can pay its debts without depending on inventory sales.
+The formula used is: (Current Assets - Inventory) / Current Liabilities.

 2. Ratios of profitability